Underwater camouflage: Methods

 Three main camouflage methods predominate in the oceans: transparency, reflection, and counterillumination.
 Transparency and reflectivity are most important in the top 100 metres of the ocean; counterillumination is the main method from 100 metres down to 1000 metres; while camouflage becomes less important in the dark waters below 1000 metres.
 Most animals of the open sea use at least one of these methods to camouflage themselves.
-Camouflage in relatively shallow waters is more like terrestrial camouflage, where additional methods are used by animals in many different groups.
-These methods of camouflage are described in turn below.